My VBAC Birth Story – A Triumph of Dedication and Teamwork

 When I found out that I was pregnant with my second, I knew I wanted to try for a VBAC.
 My OB told me after my son’s birth that I am a good candidate for it.
 So I knew this was my goal.

-Once my pregnancy was confirmed, my OB put in the notes that I wish to try for a VBAC.
+Once my pregnancy was confirmed, my OB jotted down my labor wishes in her notes.
 Other than that, she treated me like any other low risk second time mom.